AndrewRMillar/pomodorotimer/README.md

 npm install
 gulp
 ```
-You can run `gulp watch` when you wish to change
+You can run `gulp watch` when you wish to code the repo and have live reload functionality